 I work with groups of cabochons or polished specimens at the same time.
-This saves time as I can finish one stage or process on a group of items and then go on to the next stage of the process of polishing
+This saves time to finish one stage or process on a group of items and then go on to the next stage of the process of polishing

 MY OTHER INTERESTS

 I enjoy looking for places to pan for gold.
-I don’t have to go to known gold areas.
-It is just as fun for me to go where there is no known gold.
+It doesn’t have to be in known gold areas.
+Sometimes it is just as fun for me to go where there is no known gold.
+This is good exercise.

-When I find a tiny flake in these areas, I am really delighted.
+It delights me when a tiny flake is found in these areas.
 It isn’t the quantity of gold that excites me but just the finding some.

-In fact, I think it is more enjoyable finding gold where there is none known to be.
+In fact, it is more enjoyable finding gold where there is none known to be.

-If you are in the Portland, OR area and would like to know the locations I have found a few speck of gold contact me.
+When you are in the Portland, OR area and would like to know the locations found with a few specks of gold, contact me.

 There isn’t supposed to be gold here, but there is a few fine specks.

 This creek just east of Vernonia has a few small pieces of Petrified wood and a lot of real small hollow twig like pieces of material composed of sand like material.
-This is an unknown material but I call it some kind of fossil.
+This is an unknown material but seems to be some kind of fossil.

 Ask me about my thoughts of Heaven.

-One other thing I grew up doing was fishing.
-Both the going and the catching.
+In conclusion, one other thing I grew up doing in my young days was fishing, both the going and the catching.
 In my high school days it was also the eating.
 The fish were free.
 Now it is not a driven activity but one of relaxation and usually contentment.
-If the fish aren’t biting, I can always look for rocks.
+However, if the fish aren’t biting, looking for rocks can always be done.